AboutGoods/Coding_GoodPractisesNCheats/Swift.md

 - Apple is always right
 ### Performance
 ### How to write your Swift?
-- Convention is to use the upper camel case like this : `heyImAVariable`
+- Convention is to use the upper camel case like this : `heyImAVariable`, never use other syntax convention for variable
--
-### Things to think
+- Do not use any form of Hungarian notation (e.g. k for constants, m for methods), instead use short concise names and use Xcode's type Quick Help (⌥ + click) to discover a variable's type.
+Similarly do not use SNAKE_CASE.
+- It also applies to enum values and enum definition, which should be lowercase `enum Planet {
+    case mercury, venus, earth, mars, jupiter, saturn, uranus, neptune }`
 -

 ##### Useful Links